felixqueisler/arduino-timer/README.md

 It's relatively low-end, with no callback functions.
 The timer states need to be checked manually.

-**Warning:** This library doesn't work like a hardware timer and doesn't guarantee that code is being run in time.
+**Warning:** This library doesn't work like a hardware timer and can't guarantee that code is being run on time.

 ## How to use